Cumehtar/PGE4/Wiki/Timeline and Historical Events.md

 *Sload begin immigrating to Tamriel with promises of cures to the Silver Plague.*

 ***The [[Sload Invasion]] (circa 4E 222)***

-*A militant group of Sload invade shortly after the more peaceful group.
-They claim Lilmoth as [[Wiki/Polities/New Thras|New Thras]].*

 ***Founding of the [[Druadach Kingdom]] (4E 227 - 4E 251)***